Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Entropy change for a first-order FM-PM transition induced by giant an Hove singularity: the case of fcc lattice

-Below we study $\Delta S(T)$ near temperature boundary $T_{\rm PS}(n,h)$.
+Below we study $\Delta S(T)$ for $T$ near temperature boundary $T_{\rm PS}(n,h)$.
 Similar investigations of $\Delta S(T)$ for Bethe lattice (second order phase transition) and square lattice (first order phase transition) are presented in Refs.~\onlinecite{2017:Igoshev,2021:Ivchenko,2023:Igoshev_MCE_PS_square_lattice}.
-Here we calculate the entropy per site within the HFA as
+Here we calculate the entropy per site (in units of Boltzmann constant $k_{\rm B}$) within the HFA as

 where